kiskadee-studio/eslint-config-kiskadee/README.md

 }
 ```

-#### JSON Plugin
+#### JSON

-If you are using the JSON plugin, you need to specify the file extension type in your [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) file.
-Since ESLint was initially created only for .js files, let's add the JSON extensions along with other standard extensions:
+If you are using the [JSON plugin](https://github.com/kiskadee-studio/eslint-config-kiskadee#json), you need to specify the file extension type in your [settings.json](https://code.visualstudio.com/docs/getstarted/settings#_settingsjson) file:

 ```json
 {